A Revolutionary WarCore Exhibition

 The war was the people’s war.David Ramsay, writing in 1789 about the events of 1782

 Core Question #3: How Revolutionary was the war?

-Explore the final years of the War for Independence from the multiplicity of perspectives of the people who lived through it.
-Could enslaved people find liberty, either in the American or British Armies?
+Explore the final years of the Revolutionary War from the multiplicity of perspectives of the people who lived through it.
+Could enslaved people find liberty, either in the American or British armies?
 Could Native Americans be part of the new American republic?
 Did Loyalists have any rights in the Revolutionary states?
 Explore how Revolutionary Americans struggled with these — and other — weighty questions, even as their prospects of victory brightened.

 As both sides grew frustrated with the unexpectedly long conflict, the struggle continued to tear the social fabric of American communities apart, particularly in the South.
 The war had become a civil war and the prolonged pressures drove Americans to face persistent questions about their ideals of liberty.